mistic100/jQuery-QueryBuilder/README.md

  * `grunt serve` to open the example page with automatic build and livereload.
  * `grunt doc` to generate the documentation.

+#### Build using Docker

+In case docker is available following commands can be used to build.

+* `docker build . -t querybuilder` to create the base image (needs to be called only once or on package/bower.json changes)
+* `docker run --rm -iv$PWD/dist:/opt/querybuilder/dist -v$PWD/src:/opt/querybuilder/src querybuilder` to build the

+Its possible to just add explained options to the end of the docker run command.

 ## License
 This library is available under the MIT license.